Guilt is a very powerful emotion.

 Have you ever heard of the phrase, “habitual guilt”?

-Well, it’s actually a thing.
-And in this study conducted by The Spanish Journal of Psychology explains that women are more prone towards feeling habitual guilt compared to men.
+In a study conducted by The Spanish Journal of Psychology, researchers explain that women are more prone to feelings of habitual guilt compared to men.

 10 powerful ways to stop feeling so guilty all of the time

-Recognizing that you have feelings of excessive or toxic guilt is already a step towards feeling better about yourself.
+Recognizing that you have feelings of habitual or toxic guilt is already a step towards feeling better about yourself.
 Here are some simple ways to help you stop feeling guilty.

 1. Appreciate yourself

-We tend to be our own worst critic.
-And this couldn’t be truer when it comes to our feelings of shortcomings or unworthiness.
+We tend to be our own worst critics.
+Particularly when it comes to our feelings of shortcomings or unworthiness.